directdemocracy-vote/www/white_paper.md

 ### Display of the Results

-#### Start of the Display of the Results
+#### Display of the Results

 The display of the results of *R* starts as soon as a first vote is published.

-Otherwise, observers would know what the first registered citizen has voted.
-The results are pretty simple to compute: we should list all the *votes* for all the stations taking part in the referendum.
 For each possible answer, all the *votes* corresponding to this answer are summed up and the final sum is displayed.
-The answer is computed from the first bits of the hash contained in the *vote*.

-#### Final Results

-The results are displayed continuously until the deadline of the referendum is reached.
-At this point the results are final and any vote published after the deadline should be ignored.
-This allows observers to follow the participation and outcome of the referendum.
+When the deadline is reached, the app servers publish the list of participants and the result should be considered as final.
+The number of participants should match the number of votes.
+Displaying the results in real time during the voting process is uncommon in classical voting processes.
-This may also encourage more citizens to vote especially if the results appears to be tied.
+It has however the nice property of motivating more citizens to participate, especially if they are not happy with the current preliminary results.

 #### Participation